Humidity Control with a Hygrometer and Whole House Humidifier

 However, homes that have basements, below-grade living areas, or are located in coastal regions may encounter high humidity problems year-round.
 Here are options for reining in the damp:

 • Buy a portable dehumidifier to cope with isolated dampness.
-Cost: $190–$350.
+Cost: $190 to $350.

 • Equip your bathroom with a vent fan.
-Cost: $25–$100, $235–$527 with an energy-saving heat exchanger.
+Cost: $25 to $100; $235 to $527 with an energy-saving heat exchanger.

 High Humidity in New Construction

-Newer homes in high-humidity areas are especially susceptible to excess interior moisture because they’re tightly built: air leaks are rare.
+Newer homes in high humidity areas are especially susceptible to excess interior moisture because they’re tightly built: Air leaks are rare.
 However, that efficiency can cause humidity buildup.

 Good Exterior Maintenance: A Line of Defense